jmquigs/ModelMod/Docs/userguide/README.md

 "Create Mod" button that lets you turn these into mods.
 This tool also adds the mod to the "ModIndex" file for the game, so that it will be loaded.

+The CreateMod tool provides a rudimentary preview of the snapshot files; however you can also import them into blender for a better view.

-The two most important files of a mod are the XXMod.mmobj and XXRef.mmobj files.
+Once a mod is created, the two most important files of a mod are the XXMod.mmobj and XXRef.mmobj files.
-Here "XX" is the name of the mod that you set when creating it via the launcher.
+Here, "XX" is the name you give the mod when creating it in the launcher.

-Normally, you only edit the XXMod.mmobj file.
+For basic mods, you only edit the XXMod.mmobj file.
 Import it into blender, then export out the same file.
 Use the reload key in game to load the mod.

-#### Showing Mods
+#### Using Mods in game

+ModelMod will load all mods that are listed in the ModIndex.yaml file in the game's mod directory.
+An easy way to prevent load is to simply comment a line out by adding a '#' to the beginning of the line.

-ModelMod uses the base primitive and vertex count of the original snapshotted data in order to figure out when to display the mod.
-For example, if your original snapshot had 500 primitives and 1000 verts, and you load a mod for it, _any_ time something with that primitive and vert count is rendered, your mod will be rendered instead.
+The program uses the base primitive and vertex count of the original snapshotted data in order to figure out when to display the mod.
+For example, if your original snapshot (the ref file) had 500 primitives and 1000 verts, and you load a mod for it,
+_any_ time something with that primitive and vert count is rendered, your mod will be rendered instead.